Taking the time to invest in getting tangible memories of the life you're living right now as a family is a true gift for the future.

-It’s true: session day AMAZING and clients hopefully remember them with a smile years from now.
+It’s true: session day is AMAZING and clients hopefully remember them with a smile years from now.
 Yet, it's not everything.
 A family photo session starts first with an inquiry.
-How much should you pay for a professional family photo session in Boston in 2020?
+How much should you pay for a professional family photo session in Boston in 2021?
 Here's how it is.

 When an inquiry is received, us photographers follow up via e-mail, usually.
 As in any “deal,” it takes a couple of back and forth to close it.
 We put both our “sales” and “psychology” hat on; we need to understand what drives this desire to freeze time, what’s the prospect's biggest dream, and how/if we can help achieve those goals.

 If we’re not a fit (it happens!) we’ll refer them to other fellow photographers and hold their hand in the process.
 If we’re a fit then, yay!
 We move down the funnel and close the deal.